 - 1. The date you became covered under this Contract; or - 2.
-The date of marriage to add a Spouse; or - 3.
+The date of marriage or date of state registered domestic partnership to add a Spouse; or - 3.
 The date of an eligible newborn's birth; or - 4.
-The date that an adopted child is placed with the subscriber for the purposes of adoption or the subscriber assumes total or partial financial support of the child.
+The date that an adopted child is placed with the Subscriber for the purposes of adoption or the Subscriber assumes total or partial financial support of the child.